Unless your brand is one of the exceptions, it needs energy!

 - Support the higher order purpose.
 Whole Foods Market provides information and support to those interested in organic and natural foods.

 There is another option.
 Find something with energy, a branded energizer, and attach your brand to that.
-In the following two posts, we will detail first the ownable branded energizer and then the external branded energizer.
+We save that to a future blog post.